kendawson-online/aserve/README.md

 # aserve — "Apache serve" — a temporary Apache binder shell script

 aserve is a small helper (bash shell script) that temporarily bind-mounts a local folder into Apache's document root (/var/www/html), adds minimal ACLs so Apache's www-data user can read/traverse the files, reloads Apache, and cleans everything up when you stop it.
-It's intended as a quick way to "point and serve" a folder for a few seconds without editing vhosts.
+It's intended as a quick way to "point and serve" a folder without editing Apache vhosts.
+It's not intended for long-term file serving.
+Just a quick-and-dirty way to quickly see a folder in a web server.

 This repository contains:
 - `aserve.sh` — the script you run on your Debian Linux machine